charliesum34/Football-Market-Implied/README.md

-# ⚽ Championship Market-Implied Strength Model in R
+# ⚽ Championship Market-Implied Betting Model in R

-This project aims to develop a market-implied strength model for predicting outcomes in football matches, specifically within the EFL Championship.
-The model leverages betting market data to calculate team strengths, which can be used to evaluate match probabilities and predict results.

-## 🔍 Overview

-The core objective of this project is to use historical betting odds to infer the relative strength of football teams within the EFL Championship.
-By analyzing the odds provided by bookmakers, the model estimates the perceived strength of each team, which is crucial for making informed predictions.
+This projects aims to utilise pinnacle's closing lines to accurately gage how the markets rate teams throughout a season.
+By tracking these markets we can make ratings ratings to infer if finishing positions were deserved and how they could inform good bets for the following season.

 ### Data Source

-The model uses match data from the **2023/2024 Championship season**, including closing odds from **Pinnacle** and **Bet365**.
-This data includes match results, and betting odds are essential for calculating implied probabilities and market strength.
+The model uses match data from the **2023/2024 Championship season**, from https://football-data.co.uk/ .
+Not only do they track the results of games they also keep track of some really important metrics like opening/closing prices on a variety of markets for all major bookmakers including Bet365 and Pinnacle, which my model utilises.

 ### How It Works